deschiu/NLP_Project-McDonaldsTwitterSentimentAnalysis/README.md

-# Social Listening on Twitter using Natural Language Processing (NLP)
+# Twitter Social Listening using Natural Language Processing (NLP) and Recurrent Neural Netword (LSTM)

 This repository contains all the code to conduct sentiment analysis, on Tweets related to [McDonald's new plant-based burger - McPlant](https://www.cnbc.com/2020/11/09/mcdonalds-to-test-mcplant-which-includes-its-own-meat-free-burger-next-year-beyond-meat-shares-fall.html), using Twitter API.